aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-image/_index.md

 1. Java Development Environment: You should have Java Development Kit (JDK) installed on your computer.

-2. Aspose.HTML for Java Library: Download and install Aspose.HTML for Java from [the official website](https://releases.aspose.com/html/java/).
+2. Aspose.HTML for Java Library: Download and install Aspose.HTML for Java from [the website](https://releases.aspose.com/html/java/).

 3. EPUB File: You'll need an EPUB file that you want to convert to an image.
 Ensure that it's accessible on your system.